National Bowl: 2014 proposed plans

 In February 2014, the BBC reported that an investment company had proposed a new development at the site of Milton Keynes Bowl.
 This was planned to include the UK's largest water park, and a range of sports facilities and enhancements to the arena.
 In July 2015, the investment firm leading the proposal announced that it would not proceed with the plan.

-2019 proposed plans
+20192023 proposed plans

-In June 2019, Milton Keynes Council replaced the previous objective in its Council Plan to “Revitalise MK Bowl” with an objective to “Support the MK Dons in delivering a high-standard training ground and academy”.
+In June 2019, Milton Keynes Council replaced the previous objective in its Council Plan to "Revitalise MK Bowl" with an objective to "Support the MK Dons in delivering a high-standard training ground and academy".

 This allowed a deal to be agreed in September 2019 between Milton Keynes Council and Inter MK Limited for the National Bowl to be converted into a sports training ground facility partly funded by the Section 106 contributions from enabling commercial and leisure development at the site.

 This returned to the 2013 proposals which Milton Keynes Council had decided not to pursue.
 It followed the sale by Inter MK of land in Newport Pagnell to Milton Keynes Council for £11 million in July 2018.

 Inter MK is expected to lodge its planning application with Milton Keynes Council by the end of 2020.

+In February 2023, Inter MK said that it had been granted planning permission for two full-sized football pitches and training grids on the site, "with plans to still hold concerts at the site in future".